 If you’re getting interviews then your applications must be good.
 If you’re not getting job offers you could question whether you are backing up your applications with a good performance at interview:

-- book a mock interview with a Careers Adviser to get constructive feedback and advice on areas where you could improve your performance.
+- Book an appointment with a Careers Adviser to discuss your interview performance and get constructive feedback and advice on areas where you might be able to improve.

 Don’t be disheartened.
 Every interview gives you good, practical experience and helps you improve your performance for the next one.